glowingjade/obsidian-smart-composer/README.md

 Now, you can **add website links** as additional context for your queries.

+- Website content is automatically extracted
+- **Youtube link support**: YouTube transcripts are fetched and included as context
-- Coming soon: Support for image, and external files (PDF, DOCX, ...)
+- **Coming soon**: Support for image, and external files (PDF, DOCX, ...)

 ### Apply Edit